-We enjoyed this pasta meal with a good Terzini Cerasuolo d’Abruzzo, an Italian rosé made from Montepulciano grapes.
-Disclosure: The wine was provided as a complimentary sample by the distributor, Bacchus Wines.
+We originally enjoyed this pasta meal with a good Terzini Cerasuolo d’Abruzzo, an Italian rosé made from Montepulciano grapes.
+More recently, we paired an updated version of the recipe with a Cabernet Franc for Livermore County.
+Disclosure: The wines discussed here were provided as complimentary samples.

-We do try to work plant based meals into our rotation on a regular basis, although maybe not enough to be considered flexitarian.
+This is a delicious meatless pasta recipe to try!
+If you like pasta cooked with sausages, but are trying to cut back on meat, this recipe is for you.
+We try to work plant based meals into our rotation on a regular basis, although maybe not enough to be considered flexitarian.

 The spicy Italian Beyond Sausage we used, from the Beyond Meat company, does a pretty good job of matching the flavor you would get from the traditional pork product.
 Thus, it was pretty easy to pivot from a recipe like this Ziti with Sausage, Peppers and Onions to today’s Vegetarian Sausage Pasta.